George Cheverko

-George Francis Cheverko (July 29, 1920 – November 14, 1977) was an American football running back in the National Football League for the New York Giants and the Washington Redskins.
-He played college football at Fordham University and was drafted in the seventh round of the 1944 NFL Draft by the Cleveland Rams.
+George Francis Cheverko (July 29, 1920 – November 14, 1977) was an American professional football running back in the National Football League for the New York Giants and the Washington Redskins.
+He played college football at Fordham University and was drafted in the seventh round of the 1944 NFL draft by the Cleveland Rams.
 Cheverko was inducted into the Fordham University Hall of Fame in 1978.